openrct2-ridecreation-api

 - Manual entrance/exit placement for stations (via placeEntranceExit endpoint)

-- Circuit completion detection
+- Circuit completion detection (relative to the first placed piece)

 - Real-time ride statistics (excitement, intensity, nausea)